William Stewart (British Army officer, born 1774): Awards, thanks and retirement

 For his services in the Peninsula Stewart received the Gold Cross with two clasps, the Portuguese Order of the Tower and Sword, and the Spanish Order of San Fernando.
 On 2 January 1815 (on the enlargement of the order of the Bath) he received the G.C.B.
-Stewart had been M.P. for Saltash in 1795, and for Wigtonshire from 1796 onward, and on 24 June 1814 the speaker thanked him in his place, on behalf of the house, for his share in the victories of Vittoria and Orthes, and in the intermediate operations.
+Stewart had been M.P. for Saltash in 1795, and for Wigtownshire from 1796 onward, and on 24 June 1814 the speaker thanked him in his place, on behalf of the house, for his share in the victories at Vitoria and Orthez, and in the intermediate operations.

 Stewart saw no further service.
 His health was broken by seventeen campaigns, in which he had received six wounds and four contusions, and in 1816 he resigned his seat in parliament.
 In July 1818 he was transferred to the colonelcy of the 1st Battalion of what had then become the Rifle Brigade.
 He settled at Cumloden on the borders of Wigton and Kirkcudbrightshire, near the family seat.
 He died there on 7 January 1827, and was buried at Minigaff.